Holy Cross Regional High School: Music

 Holy Cross has the largest music program out of all schools within the CISVA, with over 300 students, spanning over many different types of ensembles.
 The school includes three concert bands (Senior Wind Ensemble, Junior Wind Ensemble, and Grade 8 Concert Band) as well as two choral ensembles (Senior Concert Choir: ViBE and Junior Concert Choir: Tonic!).
 The Holy Cross Music Program also has a strong jazz program in the school featuring 3 jazz bands (Jazz One (senior level), Simply Jazz (junior level), and Jazz-Do-It (grade 8 level)) and two jazz choirs (Avenue 88 (senior level) and 160th Street (junior level)).
 Holy Cross music also has many small combos (mainly jazz) at every grade level, that are student led and perform for many live events and local recitals.
 Holy Cross also has a drumline which performs during pep rallies and sports game days (football and basketball) as well as a percussion ensemble which plays arranges of various composers for percussion.
 The music program also has a small strings ensemble which features students playing violin, viola, cello, and string bass.
 The ensemble accompanies the liturgical choir during school masses, and performs during school concerts and recitals.

 All music ensembles compete in local music festivals such as the Kiwanis Music Festival, Cantando Music Festival, and Surrey (Envision) Jazz Festival.
 The music program also tries to have to music trips each year, allowing all music students to experience competing in a music festival away from home, across all grade levels.
 Along with theses ensembles, all students are required to participate in our liturgical choir in which they sing for our monthly masses taking place in the neighbouring church St. Matthew's.
 For those interested in music composition and production, Holy Cross also offers a music composition and production course offered to students in grade 11 and 12.

 With such a large music program, Holy Cross has a Music Student Leadership Team, also known as MSL, to help run and coordinate all the events and social aspects of the music program.
 MSL is one of the first leadership teams to appear in a music program and was formed in September 2013.
 Now leadership teams in music programs have become more common in many high schools with music programs.

 Advanced Placement

 Holy Cross offers only one Advanced Placement course, the full-year AP Physics 11 & 12.

 Religious education

 Holy Cross provides mandatory religious education.
 The course curriculum is organized by the Roman Catholic Archdiocese of Vancouver.

 Current plans

 Work is underway to replace the original 1982 school building in its entirety.
-Currently, phase one of the new school building is taking place (projected to take two to three years to complete).
+Phase one of construction was finished with near the end of the school year in 2025.
 The entire new building projected to take 10 to 15 years to complete, involves the outright replacement of the existing school with another new building.

-The current phase involves building a larger gymnasium, two music rooms, a flex space multipurpose room, seven new classrooms, and an overall updated building.
+The phase one involved building a larger gymnasium, two music rooms, a flex space multipurpose room, seven new classrooms, and an overall updated building.